lcorelli/lcorelli/README.md

 - :keyboard: VS Code gang (how do you exit VIM?!?)
 - :fire: Machine learning & data science

-I am a recent graduate of the University of Notre Dame with a bachelor's in electrical engineering, and a current master's student at Duke University studying artificial intelligence.
-I love machine learning, college football (go Irish ☘️ !!), brazilian jiu jitsu, and spending time with my family and friends.

-I'm currently pursuing my master's at Duke University.
-I love the school, my classmates, my professors, and the area.
-It's amazing what the weather in Durham, NC can do for you after spending the last 4 years in freezing and cloudy northern Indiana!

 &nbsp;

 ## 💻 Skills